-- I. Tumor specific EGFR variant analysis (81235) in solid tumors is considered medically necessary when: - A. The member/enrollee has a diagnosis of: - 1.
+- I. Tumor specific EGFR variant analysis (81235) in solid tumors is considered medically necessary when: - A. The member/enrollee has a diagnosis of any of the following: - 1.
 Stage IB or higher lung adenocarcinoma, OR - 2.
 Stage IB or higher large cell lung carcinoma, OR - 3.
-Stage IB or higher squamous cell lung carcinoma, OR

-4. Stage IB or higher non-small cell lung cancer (NSCLC) not otherwise specified (NOS).
+Stage IB or higher squamous cell lung carcinoma, OR - 4.
+Stage IB or higher non-small cell lung cancer (NSCLC) not otherwise specified (NOS).